-Amy is an active member of the Digital Library Federation and NDSA working groups and presents widely on topics ranging from digital preservation best practices to technology selection and DAMS.
-She holds an MLIS from the University of Pittsburgh, and a BA in English from the University of Wisconsin-Madison.
-Amy lives in Madison, Wisconsin, with her family and a very gentle pit bull.
+Amy is an active member of the Digital Library Federation and NDSA working groups and presents widely on topics ranging from digital preservation best practices to technology selection and DAM.
+She holds an MLIS from the University of Pittsburgh, and a BA in English from the University of Wisconsin.
+Amy lives in Madison, Wisconsin, with her family and a very gentle pitbull.

 Let's Get Social LinkedIn